anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 ## Working of RAG Noah

-1) The given PDFs are read and the entire text within the pdf is extracted with a string.
+1) The given PDFs + Websites are read and the entire text within the document/URL is extracted and concatenated into a string.
 2) The text is further splitted into smaller chunks of text .
 3) These chunks are then embedded into vectors .
 4) The embeddings are then stored in a vectorstore .